Women in Chile: State

 The National Women's Service is the political institution created in 1991 that crafts executive bills concerning women's rights.
 Its Spanish name is Servicio Nacional de la Mujer, or SERNAM; it has established a program to aid female heads of households, a program for prevention of violence against women, and a network of information centers that focus on the issues of women's rights.
 Its presence in Chile is important because it was established by law and is a permanent part of Chile's state structure.
 As an institution it tends to focus much of its attention on certain segments of women: low-income women heads of households, women seasonal workers, domestic violence prevention, and teen pregnancy prevention.

 A common complaint that SERNAM has is that the top appointees are not women linked to the feminist community.
 The institution also has restrictions when it comes to policy regarding women due to its state ties, as seen in 2000 when SERNAM favored but would not explicitly support the bill to legalize divorce because it was under the leadership of the Christian Democratic party.
 In 2002 it was finally allowed to support the bill.

 Research and activism

 Many of Chile's women's groups function outside the state sphere.

 Centers for research began to emerge in the later part of the twentieth century, including the Centro de Estudios de la Mujer (The Women's Study Center) and La Morada.
 The Women's Study Center is a nonprofit organization founded in 1984 and conducts research, trains women, has a consulting program, and tries to increase women's political participation.
 La Morada is another nonprofit organization that works to expand the rights of women through political involvement, education, culture, and efforts to eradicate violence.
+The Juan Fernandez Women's Group is an organisation that works to advocate for women in the remote Juan Fernandez Islands.

 Chile’s feminist anthem “The rapist is you,” went viral in 2019.
 The chant became an anthem for women during the social unrest of 2019, which was sparked by deepening inequality in the country.